Gekkio/mooneye-gb/README.markdown

 I'm still looking for the following devices:

-* CPUS: DMG CPU C, CPU CGB A. These are important for reverse engineering
+* CPUS: CPU CGB A. This CPU version is important for reverse engineering
 * Mainboards: SGB-R-01, SGB-N-01, SGB-N-10, C/AGS-CPU-10,
   C/AGS-CPU-11, C/AGS-CPU-20, C/AGS-CPU-30.
 As described earlier,
   these are probably not required for reverse engineering.